 UCCS publishes our Annual Security Report and Fire Safety Report.
 The Annual Security Report contains a summary of campus crime statistics, responsibilities to report, campus safety and crime prevention programs, emergency notification systems and process, and other safety information.
 Additionally, pursuant to C.R.S.
 18-3-412.5 the report contains information regarding persons who are required by Colorado law to register as sex offenders.
 The Annual Fire Safety Report includes information about Housing fire notifications, fire statistics, drills and evacuation procedures, fire alarm systems and fire education and training.
 This report can be read in full on the internet at: http://www.uccs.edu/asr

-For non-emergency situations report crimes to UCCS PD at (719) 255-3111, or report in person at the Department of Public Safety located on the UCCS campus.
+If you cannot access the report on the internet, please call (719) 255-3111 or report in person at the Department of Public Safety located on the UCCS campus.